 The island archipelago in this region of Maine offers some of the finest and most scenic kayaking on the eastern seaboard.
 Rocky inlets, low-tide sandy beaches, sheltered coves, pine woods reaching down to the water's edge - this will be our environment for two or three days.
 The islands are accessible only by kayak or small boat and we'll reach them by kayak and explore some on foot.
-The area we'll be paddling is outlined in red in the chart shown below.
+Scroll down to see some of our itineraries.

 - Trips run every week from Memorial Day thru Labor Day weekend